Edward the Black Prince: Prince of Aquitaine and Gascony

-Spanish campaign (1365–67)
+Spanish campaign (1365–1367)

-In 1365 the free companies under Sir Hugh Calveley and other leaders took service with Bertrand du Guesclin who employed them in 1366 in compelling King Peter of Castile to flee from his kingdom and in setting up his bastard brother, Henry of Trastámara, as king in his stead.
-Peter, who was in alliance with Edward III, sent messengers to Prince Edward asking his help, and on receiving a gracious answer at Corunna set out for Bayonne with his son and his three daughters.
+In 1365, the free companies under Sir Hugh Calveley and other leaders took service with Bertrand du Guesclin who employed them in 1366 to compel King Peter of Castile to leave his kingdom and to establish his bastard brother, Henry of Trastámara, as king.
+In alliance with Edward III, Peter sent messengers to Prince Edward seeking help, and on receiving a gracious answer at Corunna set out for Bayonne with his son and his three daughters.
 The prince met him at Capbreton and rode with him to Bordeaux.
-Many of the prince's lords, both English and Gascon, did not want him to take up Peter's cause, but he (according to John Froissart) declared that it was not "either decent or proper that a bastard should possess a kingdom as an inheritance, nor drive out of his realm his own brother, heir to the country by lawful marriage; and no king, or king's son, ought ever to suffer it, as being of the greatest prejudice to royalty."
+Many of the prince's lords, both English and Gascon, did not want him to take up Peter's cause, but he declared that it was not "either decent or proper that a bastard should possess a kingdom as an inheritance, nor drive out of his realm his own brother, heir to the country by lawful marriage; and no king, or king's son, ought ever to suffer it, as being of the greatest prejudice to royalty."

-Peter won friends by declaring that he would make Edward's son king of Galicia and would divide his riches among those who helped him.
+Peter won friends by declaring that he would make Edward's son King of Galicia and would divide his riches among those who helped him.
 A parliament was held at Bordeaux, in which it was decided to ask the wishes of the English king.
 Edward III replied that it was right that his son should help Peter, and the prince held another parliament at which the king's letter was read.
-Then the lords agreed to give their help, provided that their pay was secured to them.
-To give them the required security, the prince agreed to lend Peter whatever money was necessary.
+Then the lords agreed to give their help, provided they would be paid.
+To give them the required security, the prince agreed to lend Peter whatever money he needed.